Qazeer/artefacts.help/pages/windows/jumplists.md

     `Windows taskbar` or an application's `Jumplist`.

-Each application `AutomaticDestinations` and `CustomDestinations` `JumpLists` information are thus stored in two unique and separated files, of different
+Each application `AutomaticDestinations` and `CustomDestinations` `JumpLists` information is thus stored in two unique and separated files, of different
 format:

   - `AutomaticDestinations` `JumpLists` files are stored as